Bellman filtering and smoothing for state-space models: Theory: Contractivity, error bounds and stability

 \end{enumerate} \end{theorem}

-The proof is presented in Appendix~\ref{proof of theorem 1}.
-Compared with other results for approximate filters (e.g.\ \citealp{koyama2010efficient}), Theorem~\ref{thrm1} is attractive for two reasons.
-As previously noted, our assumptions are more easily verifiable, relating to model inputs instead of outputs, and also less stringent.
-For example, Theorem~\ref{thrm1} applies to the Kalman filter, while the theory developed in \cite{koyama2010approximate} does not.
-Second, our results are global in that they do not rely on a local (Taylor) approximation.
+The proof is presented in Supplement~\ref{proof of theorem 1}.
+Compared with other results for approximate filters (e.g.\ \citealp{koyama2010approximate}), Theorem~\ref{thrm1} is attractive because the assumptions are (a) more easily verifiable (relating to model inputs instead of outputs) and (b) less stringent.
+For example, Theorem~\ref{thrm1} applies to the Kalman filter, while the theory developed in \cite{koyama2010approximate} does not.\footnote{ \cite{koyama2010approximate} require logarithmic observation densities with five uniformly bounded derivatives, ruling out the Gaussian case in which the logarithmic density is quadratic, implying unbounded first derivatives on $\mathbb{R}^m$.}